foolishimp/c4h_projects/docs/design_docs/WorkOrder_Design_Guide.md

 5. **Review the Plan**
    - Check the solution design before proceeding to implementation
    - Provide feedback if necessary

+6. **Use Structured Formatting**
+   - Markdown headings and lists improve readability
+   - Numbered lists help prioritize changes
+   - Code blocks for examples are helpful

+7. **Reference Design Documents**
+   - Explicitly mention relevant design documents
+   - Highlight key principles that should be followed

+8. **Provide Context**
+   - Explain why changes are needed
+   - Describe the current implementation and its limitations

 By following these guidelines, you'll create effective work orders that leverage the full capabilities of the C4H Agent System while adhering to its design principles.